JarrydLeePatel/SP300-Eternity-Services-Ordo/README.md

-# SP300 Eternity Services Ordo
+# Architectural firm - Eternity Services

 ### Intro
 The user manual is designed to be used with the Ordo system, for the purpose of making the system